SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 The mchain server must be available at the mchain rpc url prior to starting the translator - see the provided docker-compose.yaml file for more information.

-#### Metachain configuration
+#### Mockchain configuration

-The metachain has chain id 84532 and a genesis timestamp of 0.
+The mockchain has chain id 84532 and a genesis timestamp of 0.

 The rollup precompile is installed at 0x5FbDB2315678afecb367f032d93F642f64180aa3 with the following on-chain configuration:
 {